Who's Working on It

 Alejandra is an educational equity and immigration justice advocate.
 At Next100, Alejandra’s work focuses on expanding systemic academic, social, and emotional supports for K–12 immigrant students and multilingual learners, drawing on her teaching experience in Miami–Dade County Public Schools.
 Alejandra is a proud product of Mexican immigrants, and previously worked at various education and immigration non-profit organizations in New York City.

 Diana is an immigrant rights and climate justice advocate, and a first-generation college graduate.
 At Next100, Diana worked to enhance our immigration system to recognize climate migrants so that climate-displaced people have a pathway to relocate in a safe and dignified way.
 Diana draws on her experience as an undocumented youth in the Dream Act movement, where she first became politically active.

-Francisco Miguel Araiza is the deputy executive director of Next100.
+Francisco Miguel Araiza was the deputy executive director of Next100.
 He has spent his career leveraging research and data to advocate for more inclusive, just, and equitable public policies.
 His passion for public policy stems from his first-hand experience of social inequities as a low-income and undocumented youth.